 Using a thatch rake is a great way to give your body a good workout, and also a way to injure yourself when you buy a rake with the wrong size handle.

 If you’re taller, buying a thatch rake with a long handle is your best bet to prevent stiffness and injury.

 Rake head width

 The wider the thatch tool head, the more thatch you will be able to remove with each pass.
 But a wider head could also mean a heavier tool to work with, so consider your strength when deciding on the right size head.

 Dethatching your lawn is a task that ideally needs to be done once a year, typically at the beginning of the growing period.
-However, before you begin dethatching your lawn, check the amount of thatch build-up, because you don’t need to dethatch if the layer is less than half an inch.
+However, before you employ your new thatch rake, and begin dethatching your lawn, check the amount of thatch build-up, because you don’t need to dethatch if the layer is less than half an inch.